-In affected folds of the skin (under breasts, groin, etc) a typical red rash develops.
+In affected folds of the skin (under breasts, groin, etc) there may be redness and swelling, and a rash may rash.
 The rash is usually sore and itchy.
 Small blister-like swellings may develop on the rash.
-Skin scale can accumulate on the rash to produce a white-yellow, curd-like substance over the affected area.
+Skin scale can accumulate on the rash to produce a white-yellow, cottage cheese-like substance over the affected area.
 If the areas between toes or fingers are involved, the affected skin may become thickened, white and soft.

-An antifungal cream usually clears the infection within a week or so.
-Creams commonly used include:
+An antifungal cream usually clears the infection within a week or two .
+Yeast infection creams commonly used include:

 - Ketoconazole (in adults only, not suitable for use in children).

 Protection of the area with a barrier cream (Bepanthen®, Sudocrem®) is often highly recommended as a first defence.

 Sometimes a mild steroid cream is added to reduce inflammation and itch whilst the antifungal cream is working.
 The most commonly added steroid cream is hydrocortisone.
 These combination creams are easier to use.
 A steroid cream should not be used on its own for a fungal skin infection.